Andy4495/LCD_SharpBoosterPack_SPI/README.md

 ## Installation

-This library can be installed with the Arduino Library Manager with the library name `LCD_SharpBP_SPI`.
+This library can be installed using the Arduino Library Manager with the library name `LCD_SharpBP_SPI`.

 ## Usage